Delta Medical: A Swiss Pharmaceutical Company in Kazakhstan

 With 20 million potential patients and counting, Kazakhstan represents a tempting market.
 Investments in medical infrastructure and swelling public funding have set the stage for growth.

-Yet seizing this opportunity takes local know-how.
-Byzantine regulations, disjointed distribution, and complex stakeholder dynamics pose hazards for outside companies.
+Seizing this opportunity, however, requires local know-how.
+Byzantine regulations, fragmented distribution and complex stakeholder dynamics pose a risk for external companies.

-Astute pharmaceutical managers who act now can sidestep these pitfalls.
-The time is ripe to enter Kazakhstan before complexity and competition intensify.
+Shrewd pharmaceutical managers who act now can sidestep these pitfalls.
+Now is the time to enter Kazakhstan before the complexities and competition intensify.

-The key is working with an accomplished in-country player like Delta Medical.
-Our regulatory expertise smoothes market access.
-Our supply chain mastery simplifies distribution.
-While our commercial experience opens doors.
+The key is to work with an experienced player in the country like Delta Medical.
+Our regulatory expertise simplifies market access.
+Our supply chain prowess simplifies distribution.
+And our commercial experience opens doors.

 20 Million Potential Patients Ripe for Innovative Medicines